bpfman/bpfman/docs/bpfd-operator/quick-start.md

 #### 1. Manually with Kustomize

-Then to install manually with Kustomize and raw manifests simply run:
+To install manually with Kustomize and raw manifests simply run:

 ```bash
 make deploy-openshift